ScrimbaBootcamp/progress-tracker/CONTRIBUTING.md

 > **Good to know**
 >
-> The VS Code interface has a built-in terminal, which yu can access two ways:
+> The VS Code interface has a built-in terminal, which you can access two ways:
 >
 > * with the ```Ctrl+ ` ``` shortcut
 > * on the toll bar at the top, click `Terminal`, then `New Terminal`